rotembr/Cloud-Land/backend/README.md

 ## Deploying the sample to IBM Cloud

 1. Download the **backend** folder.
-2. Open the [credentials.json](/backend/credentials.json) file and paste your platform API key.
-3. Open terminal at the **backend** folder and run: _bx cf push_.
+2. Open terminal at the **backend** folder and run: _bx cf push_.
-4. Open the browser and go to: _https://cloud-land-backend.mybluemix.net_
+3. Open the browser and go to: _https://cloud-land-backend.mybluemix.net_

 Note: